 The Early Years Foundation Stage (EYFS) framework at Ivy Lane aims to be broad and balanced and develop the whole child.
-Through planning within the Early Learning Goals we aim to achieve a balance of adult directed and child initiated activities where the child can be spontaneous and creative.
-The curriculum is designed so that learning can be experienced both inside and out of the classroom.
-The role of the adult is crucial here in supporting, extending and developing these activities.
-To ensure breadth, balance and continuity for all, we continually assess children’s learning using a variety of methods such as observations, comments and work they produce when guided and working unsupported.
+The learning environment is designed so that learning can be experienced both inside and out of the classroom.
+Children have the opportunity to explore the environment and learn through their own interests and intrigue.
+The role of the adult is crucial in this; supporting, extending and developing learning.
+To ensure breadth, balance and continuity for all, we continually assess children’s learning using a variety of methods such as observations, individual tasks and learning they produce when guided or independently.

 Through the EYFS we aim to develop the principles of learning through the 7 areas of learning and development.
 These consist of three prime areas of learning and four specific areas, and the three learning characteristics, set out below:

 The prime areas of learning:

 - personal, social and emotional development